 Ethernet is a contention media access method that allows all hosts on a network to share the same bandwidth of a link.
-Ethernet is popular because it is easy to implement, troubleshoot, and add new technologies, like Fast-Ethernet and Gigabit Ethernet, to existing network infrastructures.
-Ethernet uses the Data Link and Physical layer specifications, and this section of the chapter will give you both the Data Link and Physical layer information you need to effectively implement, troubleshoot, and maintain an Ethernet network.
+Ethernet is popular because it's readily scalable, meaning it's comparatively easy to integrate new technologies, like FastEthernet and Gigabit Ethernet, into an existing network infrastructure.
+It's also relatively simple to implement in the first place, and with it, troubleshooting is reasonably straightforward.
+Ethernet uses both Data Link and Physical layer specifications, and this section of the chapter will give you both the Data Link and Physical layer information you need to effectively implement, troubleshoot, and maintain an Ethernet network.

-Ethernet networking uses what is called Carrier Sense Multiple Access with Collision Detect (CSMA/CD), which helps devices share the bandwidth evenly without having two devices transmit at the same time on the network medium.
-CSMA/CD was created to overcome the problem of collisions that occur when packets are transmitted simultaneously from different nodes.
-Good collision management is important, because when a node transmits in a CSMA/CD network, all the other nodes on the network receive and examine that transmission.
-Only bridges and routers effectively prevent a transmission from propagating through the entire network.
+Ethernet networking uses Carrier Sense Multiple Access with Collision Detect (CSMA/CD), a protocol that helps devices share the bandwidth evenly without having two devices transmit at the same time on the network medium.
+CSMA/CD was created to overcome the problem of those collisions that occur when packets are transmitted simultaneously from different nodes.
+And trust me, good collision management is crucial because when a node transmits in a CSMA/CD network, all the other nodes on the network receive and examine that transmission.
+Only bridges and routers can effectively prevent a transmission from propagating throughout the entire network!

-The CSMA/CD protocol works like this: When a host wants to transmit over the network, it first checks for the presence of a digital signal on the wire.
+So, how does the CSMA/CD protocol work?
+Like this: When a host wants to transmit over the network, it first checks for the presence of a digital signal on the wire.
 If all is clear (no other host is transmitting), the host will then proceed with its transmission.
-And it doesn't stop there.
+But it doesn't stop there.
 The transmitting host constantly monitors the wire to make sure no other hosts begin transmitting.
-If the host detects another signal on the wire, it sends out an extended jam signal that causes all nodes on the segment to stop sending data.
+If the host detects another signal on the wire, it sends out an extended jam signal that causes all nodes on the segment to stop sending data (think, busy signal).
 The nodes respond to that jam signal by waiting a while before attempting to transmit again.
-Backoff algorithms determine when the colliding stations retransmit.
-If after 15 tries collisions keep occurring, the nodes attempting to transmit will then time-out.
+Backoff algorithms determine when the colliding stations can retransmit.
+If collisions keep occurring after 15 tries, the nodes attempting to transmit will then time out.
+Pretty clean!